-50 Life Quotes By Famous People
+50 Life Quotes by Famous People

 Anthony Jay Robbins is an American author, philanthropist, and life coach.
 Robbins is known for his infomercials, seminars, and self-help books including Unlimited Power and Awaken the Giant Within.
 Wikipedia